Apropheci/Haskell-Track/README.md

 Haskell-Notes (WIP)
 =============

 This repository is for notes on for haskell.
 It is mostly based on the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell).
+The goal is to take the information and make it more digestible as well as create exercises that are capalbe of being tinkered with to see how they work.

 ### Contributors